 About a hundred years later, in the time of the emperors Claudius and Nero, another philosopher called Seneca wrote another set of essays about Stoic philosophy.
 Seneca thought that men should not waste time on things that really didn't matter.
 Instead, they should use their time well, to help improve the world, and to improve their own minds by studying philosophy.

 Soon after Claudius, many men and women began to look for a closer, more direct relationship to the gods or to God.
 Some people, like the Christian Gnostics, tried to use magic spells and secret knowledge to get closer to God.
 The Christian followers of Montanus thought you could get closer to God through prayer.
 Pagan Neo-Platonists used philosophical ideas that came from Plato's ideas about the perfect form to try to perfect themselves and get closer to God that way.
+At the same time, a revival of Cynic philosophy formed a protest movement against imperial power.

 Later Christians developed their own philosophical ideas.
 St. Augustine and St. Ambrose both studied earlier philosophers and tried to create a Christian philosophy that would include both Christian ideas and Greek and Roman philosophy, including both Aristotle and Neo-Platonism.